13eeCoder/Process-Monitor-Manager-/README.md

    - Kill, suspend, and resume processes

 #4 Usage
-   Run `./monitor.sh` and follow the menu.
+   - Read Commands file

 #5 Notes
    - Requires Bash and core-utils.
    - Some actions might need `sudo` depending on the process permissions.

-#6 Team Roles
-   - (Include same table mentioned earlier)

-#7 Limitations
+#6 Limitations
    - Network I/O & disk I/O are not fully implemented.